-Because of its potential for inducing hypotension, quetiapine extended-release tablet may enhance the effects of certain antihypertensive agents.
+Because of its potential for inducing hypotension, quetiapine may enhance the effects of certain antihypertensive agents.

-Quetiapine extended-release tablet may antagonize the effects of levodopa and dopamine agonists.
+Quetiapine may antagonize the effects of levodopa and dopamine agonists.

-There are no clinically relevant pharmacokinetic interactions of quetiapine tablet on other drugs based on the CYP pathway.
-Quetiapine tablet and its metabolites are non-inhibitors of major metabolizing CYP's (1A2, 2C9, 2C19, 2D6 and 3A4).
+There are no clinically relevant pharmacokinetic interactions of quetiapine on other drugs based on the CYP pathway.
+Quetiapine and its metabolites are non-inhibitors of major metabolizing CYP's (1A2, 2C9, 2C19, 2D6 and 3A4).